Anastasija42/PSIML/README.md

 First, we implemented U-NET from scratch, but the results weren't the best.
 To improve them, we changed the loss, from usual MSE loss to sum of three losses: MSE, gradient and normal loss.
 For even better results, we substituted U-NET encoder with pretrained ResNet50.

+## How to use
+If you want to try out our project, all you need to do is download the dataset, place the data nto the project, run data.py once and set all the parameters in parameters.py.
+The training is done in train.py function.

 ## Dataset
 All our models were trained on **NYU Depth V2 dataset** [[1]](#1).
 It contains around 50000 images of indoor spaces along with their grayscale labels, both in resolution 480×640.
 In order to show results visually, we put the grayscale pictures through a colormap.
 Here are some samples from the dataset.